retargeting/php-sdk/readme.md

 # Retargeting SDK

 ## Overview
-Retargeting SDK is a software development tool for E-Commerce platforms that simplifies the implementation of Retargeting extension
+Retargeting SDK is a software development tool for E-Commerce platforms that simplifies the implementation of Retargeting extension.

-##Minimum requirements
+## Minimum requirements
-The Retargeting SDK requires at least PHP version 5.4.0 and it's also compatible with PHP >= 7.0.0
+The Retargeting SDK requires at least PHP version 5.4.0 and it's also compatible with PHP >= 7.0.0.

 ## How to install
-Clone the repository in your platform root folder
+Clone the repository in your platform root folder.

-##Example
+## Example

-###Product class for sendProduct implementation (Sample)
+### Product class for sendProduct implementation (Sample)

 ```php
 use Retargeting/Product;